Greek yields rise as market comeback euphoria fades

 "Some investors are (selling) thinking it came at levels that were too tight."

-The Greek finance ministry said on Thursday a third of the bonds were allocated to hedge funds, investors notorious for having short-term trading strategies, leading some in the market to question why this was the case if demand was so high.
+The Greek finance ministry said on Thursday a third of the bonds were allocated to hedge funds, investors notorious for having short-term trading strategies, leading some market participants to question why this was the case if demand was so high.
 (Editing by Peter Graff)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan